Microsoft-USEduAzure/workshops/powerbi-devops/2-CreateVisualStudioProject/ReadMe.md

 # Loading your Power BI report to a repository

-There a the maximum total file size allowed to be manually uploaded of (20 MB) on Git repositories.
-There are 2 ways or circumvent this:
+You can simply go to your Azure DevOps repository and upload the file .pbix file.
+But there a maximum total file size allowed to be manually uploaded of 20 MB on Git repositories.
+There are 2 ways to circumvent this:

 - Save your report as a Power BI Template - .pbit extension and manually load it to your repository.
 Using this method you need to add a refresh dataset to the release pipeline
-- Load using Visual Studio or Visual Code
+- Load using Visual Studio or Visual Studio Code

 ## Create a Visual Studio Project

-You can simply go to your Azure DevOps repository and upload the file .pbix file.

 Open Visual Studio and create a new project